 One of the warmest socks we’ve tested to date are Heat Holders® Thermal Socks.
 They offer three levels of insulation proven seven-times warmer than cotton socks, and claim to be three times more effective at keeping feet warmer than standard thermal socks.
 Fellow Frosties have given us very positive feedback on Heat Holders®, using words like “soothing, plushy, and fluffy”, with some telling us they are the warmest socks they’ve ever worn.
 But there’s always a catch – these socks are really toasty, but really thick.
 So you’ll need enough room in shoes or boots to accommodate them.
 (Click here for our full product review.)

 Another option for consideration are socks with silver content.
 Silver is highly conductive, and the silver content helps to reflect body heat and regulate temperature.
 So while the socks don’t create external heat, they do help to keep heat in and to even out the temperature across the feet and toes.
 Plus they are thin enough to fit comfortably inside regular and dress shoes, great for days when you need a thinner option for work, special events or travel.
-We haven’t located a good resource for silver socks in the U.S., and unfortunately the group we found in UK isn’t selling them now.
-But if you’re willing to pay for international shipping, the Scleroderma and Raynaud’s UK organization sells them in their shop offering them in several lengths and sizes.
+We haven’t located a good resource for silver socks in the U.S., and unfortunately the group we found in the UK isn’t selling them now.
+But if you’re willing to pay for international shipping, the Scleroderma and Raynaud’s UK organization sells them in their shop offering several lengths and sizes.
 We haven’t tried these, but assume, given the source, that they work well for people with Raynaud’s.